MicrosoftDocs/defender-docs/defender-endpoint/linux-preferences.md

 ##### Path type (file / directory)

 Indicates if the *path* property refers to a file or directory.

+> [!NOTE]
+> File path must already exist if adding file exclusion with global scope.

 |Description|JSON Value|
 |---|---|